mmvergara/mmv-school-taskbot/README.md

 <!-- optional -->
+STUDENTROLE_ID=
 DEPLOYMENT_URL=
 <!-- optional -->
 ```

+> Note: STUDENTROLE_ID This is when you to limit the bot commands to users with a specific role only.
 > Note: DEPLOYMENT_URL This is when you want to use uptime websites, this will send a post request in the interaction route.

 - npm build